naveen-44/NSEStockPrice/README.md

-# NSEStockPrice
+# NSE Stock Price
-Gathering data from dynamically rendered website such as NSEindia.com
+Gathering stock data from dynamically rendered website such as NSEindia.com